 The Immigration Law and Policy Clinic offers substantial immigration practice experience, including both litigation and policy work.
 You will have the opportunity to integrate professional ethics and values, legal theory, and practice by representing indigent, detained clients facing removal.
 You will learn the lawyering skills necessary to defend a removal case, including client interviewing, client counseling, negotiation, development of a case theory, researching and drafting various motions, fact investigation, and trial skills, including argument and examination of witnesses.
-The laboratory for learning will be the classroom, supervision sessions with faculty, the U.S. Immigration & Customs Enforcement (ICE) Contract Detention Facility run by the GEO (Global Excellence in Outsourcing) Group in Aurora, the immigration courts in the detention facility and in Denver, and possibly other state and federal courts.
+The laboratory for learning will be the classroom, supervision sessions with faculty, the U.S. Immigration & Customs Enforcement (ICE) Contract Detention Facility run by the GEO Group in Aurora, the immigration courts in the detention facility and in Denver, and possibly other state and federal courts.
 You will learn how to work with clients who face a variety of legal, social and economic problems and you will learn the resources that are (or are not) available.
-Many students will be presented with the opportunity to litigate constitutional issues and questions of the remedies available for constitutional violations.
 Students will learn how immigration and criminal enforcement have become entwined and may be called on to bring both criminal and immigration practices to bear on their clients' legal problems.
-Cross-collaboration with the Criminal Defense Clinic (CDC) will take place in the seminar component of the class and also when CDC clients need to be advised about potential immigration consequences of criminal convictions.
+Cross-collaboration with the Criminal Defense Clinic (CDC) may take place when CDC clients need to be advised about potential immigration consequences of criminal convictions.